Renni9807/Prototype/README.md

 - Need to configure `pg_hba.conf` file in TimescaleDB.
   - Add `hostssl` entry because Grafana's default setting requires SSL/TLS connection.
   - Example entry: `hostssl all all 0.0.0.0/0 md5`

+# Changing .conf file
+- Use sudo grep -n to check whether or not the corresponding text/sentence/number exist
+- Use sudo -i sed to change the corresponding text/sentence/number to something you want

 - Ensure SSL/TLS is properly set up on the TimescaleDB server.